ncgr/seqtools2/README.md

 # seqtools2
-Fasta tools for manipulation, filtering, and sequence statistics
+Bioinformatic tools for manipulation, filtering, and statistics

 based on seqtools